material-components/material-components-android/docs/theming/Motion.md

 added or removed.
 This means `MaterialSharedAxis` requires a View to be changing in visibility or to be added or removed to trigger its animation.

-`MaterialSharedAxis` uses the concept of moving in the forward or backward direction.
-Below are the directions in which a `MaterialSharedAxis` will move for both the forward and backward directions along each axis.
+`MaterialSharedAxis` uses the concept of moving forward or backward.
+Below are the axes along which a `MaterialSharedAxis` will move, both forward and backward.

 #### Shared axis direction